 This generational update will strengthen its position in the full-size SUV segment against rivals like the new MG Majestor, offering improved tech, safety, and reliability.

-Image Source: Autospy, Toyota
+Image Source: Autospy

 Write a comment